What is Direct-Injection System? Its Functions & Working Principle

 • Working is Sluggish

-• Higher noise, vibrations, and harshness levels
+• Higher noise, vibration, and harshness levels

 • Heavier engine components